 That’s true, they do.
 Every woman is different, of course!
 However, for the most part, the number of and quality of a woman’s eggs begin to go down in her early 30’s.
 Many women who pursue IVF with donor eggs are doing so because they suffer from infertility due to age-related issues.
 A woman is born with her set amount of eggs, 1 to 2 million at birth, and by the time she reaches menopause, that number naturally declines to several hundred.
 It is important to understand Women do not produce “new” eggs, they just release a set number of eggs per menstrual cycle that are either fertilized or discarded by the body with the monthly period.
 There’s also a higher risk of chromosomal problems with eggs of women over 30 that can lead to birth defects.

 IVF with donor eggs is an expensive treatment, often coming after an emotionally draining journey through years of other fertility treatments.
 To have better odds of IVF success, a couple may need to fertilize and implant many eggs.
 As an egg bank, our job is to make sure that those who receive our donor eggs are getting the best eggs possible.
 We also have to make sure that they receive a certain number (or a cohort) of healthy eggs from the same donor.
 So medically speaking, age does matter when it comes to a woman’s eggs.
 Our goal is to provide our patients with the high quality and quantity of eggs, to ensure their success with IVF, so we take all of these factors into account.

 Our age limits serve two goals: to make sure our egg donors are ready for this important responsibility, and to make sure those seeking donor eggs have the best chance for successful conception and pregnancy.
 We rely on our egg donors to help make family dreams come true.
-Still curious about what’s involved?
+Still curious about what’s involved or want to learn more about the egg donation process?
 Check out our FAQs for egg donors or contact us.